 What's In Season: Winter Salads

-My friend Pat always used to say that if you eliminated the salad from a meal it would cut the time it takes to make dinner in half.
-She was right, as she was about many things, but I noticed it didn't seem to stop her from including a salad at almost every meal I ever saw her make.
+My friend Pat used to say that if you eliminated the salad from a meal it would cut in half the time it takes to make dinner.
+She was right, but I noticed it didn't seem to stop her from including a salad at almost every meal I ever saw her make.
 Her signature salad was romaine lettuce, slim pieces of red pepper, oil cured black olives, and an olive oil vinaigrette that always began with her rubbing pieces of cut garlic against the bottom of a well worn wooden salad bowl.

 But by January we're mostly left with cellophane bags of hearts of romaine, cherry tomatoes, and seedless English cucumbers wrapped in their protective sleeves, making it a challenge to be creative and not bored.